 Whether you are religious or not, Catholic or not, the Vatican is always a must for anyone visiting Rome, and at Christmas more so.
 There are many highlights in the Vatican and landmarks to see, and for Christmas, there are more events and functions.

 A lovely initiative in the Vatican is what’s known “100 Presepi in Vaticano”, with “presepe” meaning nativity scene.
-It takes place under Saint Peter’s Square colonnade for a month from December 8th to January 8th every day from 10 am and 8 pm, except on December 24th and 31st when it closes at 5 pm.
+It takes place under Saint Peter’s Square colonnade for a month from the afternoon of December 8th to January 6th at 7.30 pm.
+The exhibition opens every day from 10 am and 7.30 pm, except on December 24th and 31st when it closes at 5 pm.
 This is a fascinating route through several traditional nativity scenes to show the religious and social meaning of Christmas.

 Preparations start in the first week of December, so if you can be in Rome from mid-December, you can enjoy also the first stages.
-This year, on December 17th there will be the 30th edition of the yearly Christmas concert in the Vatican.
-This year, it will take place in the Auditorium Conciliazione (Via della Conciliazione 4).
+This year 2024, on December 14th there will be the 32nd edition of the yearly Christmas concert in the Vatican.
+This year, it will take place in the Auditorium Conciliazione (Via della Conciliazione 4) at 5 pm.

 Check out our Vatican extensive guide to know everything you can visit in the Holy See and how to book the different places, as well as our handy tips about where to book your hotel if you want to stay nearby.